 Before doing anything, it would be wise to consider a debt management plan in which you work with a credit counselor to lower your interest rates or have fees waived on your separate accounts (these experts have “ins” you won’t be able to get on your own).
 But if you really would like one lower payment for convenience—and don’t mind a potential hit to your credit score—then you can move onto debt consolidation.
 Below, find out how to consolidate credit card debt and decide which of the four options, if any, is the best fit for you.

 You need to weigh the perks here.
 If you can pay down your balance quickly, then you don’t need low interest for a while.
-On the flip side, if you need more time to make payments, you might prioritize 0% APR for a longer period (with higher transfer fees).
+On the flip side, if you need more time to make payments, you might prioritize 0 percentAPR for a longer period (with higher transfer fees).
 Three of the top credit cards for balance transfers include Chase Slate, Barclaycard Ring Mastercard, and Citi Simplicity.
 Heads-up: You’ll need an impeccable credit score to get the Barclaycard Ring Mastercard.

 If you’re a homeowner, another potential option would be to take out a home equity loan so your debt is consolidated with a lower interest rate over a longer period of time (about five to 15 years).
-In some instances, you can actually deduct the taxes you’re paying on these home equity lines of credit (HELOC) because of the mortgage interest tax deduction, which brings the interest rate down to about 3% to 4% overall.
+In some instances, you can actually deduct the taxes you’re paying on these home equity lines of credit (HELOC) because of the mortgage interest tax deduction, which brings the interest rate down to about 3 percent to 4 percent overall.
 Although this sounds very tempting, it’s also a very easy way to go bankrupt and have your house taken away by the bank if you’re not able to keep up with your payments.

-We’re often told that we can’t touch our 401(k) until we retire, but some situations may call for it.
+We’re often told that we can’t touch our 401k until we retire, but some situations may call for it.
 If you don’t qualify for the other types of loans, this may be your only option.
 Firstly, you need to realize you’re touching money you’re going to need in the future (as in you may not make up for it in the long run).
 Plus, it will usually mean you will need to stay with your employer for five years.
 The upside is that this type of loan doesn’t affect your credit score when you may want to make a big purchase in the future.